 Generally, if you adopt good manners and are polite, most indiscretions will be tolerated but try to ensure you follow the basics to avoid causing too much offence.

-Cozy studio for rent in a beachfron building close to all restaurants in Jomtien
+Cozy 1 bedroom for rent in a beachfron building close to all restaurants in Jomtien